javigs82/aws-lambda-books-cqrs/README.md

 # Books CQRS on top of AWS Lambda

-Serverless example that demostrates how to deploy multiples serverless solutions behind an api gateway, fully IaaC and written in terrafom while being orchestrated by makefiles providing more not only linux friendship but extensible, and reproductible and definitly more reliable, at least in terms of ci/cd.
+Serverless example that demonstrates how to deploy multiples serverless solutions behind an api gateway, fully IaaC and written in terrafom while being orchestrated by makefiles providing more not only linux friendship but extensible, and reproductible and definitely more reliable, at least in terms of ci/cd.

 The repo aims to define a CQRS `fake` implementation on top of AWS Lambdas, API Gateway and [OpenIDConnect](https://openid.net/connect/).